digital-asset/daml/docs/source/support/roadmap.rst

   `Read more on GitHub <https://github.com/digital-asset/daml/issues/1387>`__.
 - **Tools to suggest improvements to DAML code**

-  Static analysis to suggest ways users can improve their DAML code.
 ..
 ..  `Read more on GitHub <https://github.com/digital-asset/TODO>`__.
 - **Upgrading contracts**